1876 San Felipe hurricane: Impact

 North Carolina observed sustained winds of 73 mph at Cape Hatteras before the anemometer was disabled.
 At least two drownings occurred in Onslow.
 Flooding, damage to buildings, and uprooted trees were reported from Wilmington.
 A bridge across Market Street there was washed away.
 Many ships capsized, including one at Wrightsville Beach that contained 1,400 terrapin.
 Cape Henry in Virginia observed 5-minute sustained windspeeds of 78 mph and up to 8.32 in of rainfall.
 Of that, 7.18 in of precipitation fell on September 16, the highest daily total in the month of September.
 High tides impacted Washington, D.C., peaking at 7.9 ft above low water datum.

 In Pennsylvania, gale-force winds impacted Philadelphia, downing many trees in the city, especially along east-to-west roads.
 Damage to awnings, chimneys, and signs was also common.
 At least six stores partially lost their roofs.
 Winds also toppled some signs and sheds at the Centennial Exposition fairgrounds, though few large buildings suffered serious damage, with the exception of a hotel and restaurant.
-The New York Times declaring the cyclone "one of the most severe ever known along the coast of New Jersey."
+The New York Times declared the cyclone "one of the most severe ever known along the coast of New Jersey."
 Damage on the barrier islands of Cape May County reached $30,000.
 In New York, rainfall flooded many basements and several streets in New York City, while winds felled trees that blocked other roads.
 Abnormally high tides capsized several small boats along the coast, especially at Staten Island, and about 250 bathhouses at Rockaway and many others at Coney Island were swept away.
 Additionally, The Sun reported that Hog Island "is a thing of the past" because "the storm made a clean sweep" of that island.
 Overall, however, The Sun noted that "New York City gained more than she lost by the storm" due to rainfall replenishing nearby waterways, with up to 2.4 in of precipitation at the New Croton Dam.